nporter1/Team-925-ITEC-3870-Spr.-21-/README.md

 Setup testing framework and conventions.
 Use continuous integration to test at each commit/push.
 Everyone must do their own testing!</br>
 2. NICHOLAS PORTER </br>
 UI/UX design:
 User Interface and User eXperience.
-Make mock UI designs and user-friendly navigation.
+Make mock UI designs and user-friendly navigation.</br></br>
 Client liaison:
 Communications, demos, and negotiations with client, what was done and planned to handle client's requirements (minor role; should be combined with other role, such as manager)